GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 It is also possible to replace the screen that is shown when there are no messages yet in the current channel.
 This can be achieved by overriding the `makeEmptyMessagesView` function in the `ViewFactory`.
 Read more in the [No Messages](#no-messages-view) section.

+In order to change the background of the Message List the `makeMessageListBackground` function in the `ViewFactory` can be overridden.
+A more detailed explanation together with an example can be found in the [Message List Background](#message-list-background) section.

 ## Message List Configuration

 The `MessageListConfig` is a helper struct that allows customization of the `MessageList` in a unified, straightforward manner.
 The way this is done is by handing it into the `Utils` class that is then handed to the `StreamChat` initializer upon creation.